 - Remove as much of the wet contents in the home as possible to prevent mold.

 - Wear gloves and boots while cleaning or disinfecting your home.

-American Integrity offers a separate flood policy through Wright’s flood for Florida homeowners.
+American Integrity offers a private flood endorsement.
 Learn more here.